hashicorp/nomad/website/source/docs/job-specification/reschedule.html.md

     }
     ```

-- The default non-batch reschedule policy is:
+- The Default Service Reschedule Policy is:

     ```hcl
     reschedule {